Come With Me and Be Free

-Storyteller, Kate Dudding, tells the story of Iqbal Masih, a 12-year-old boy in Pakistan who led thousands of children to freedom from 1993-1995.
-Even after his death, Iqbal went on to inspire other children and show that even the youngest among us can make a difference.
+Kate Dudding tells the story of Iqbal Masih, a 12-year-old boy in Pakistan who led thousands of children to freedom from 1993-1995.
+Even after his death, Iqbal went on to inspire other children that they too can make a difference.

 - Why did Iqbal keep running away from the factory where he worked?